Should Kaspersky Lab Show Its Source Code To The US Government?

 No moderation option "-1 Moron", so posting it instead.

-Closed source security software (Score:3)
+Closed source security software (Score:4, Insightful)

 Why should anyone trust closed source security software in the first place?